-This RCGP accredited resource composed of 10 clinical cases, assesses the user’s knowledge of the advanced treatment of Acne.
+This resource, composed of 10 clinical cases, will assess your knowledge of the advanced treatment of acne.
+On successful completion of the resource, you'll receive one hour of CPD.

 Acne is a common skin condition that mainly affects people in their teenage years and usually resolves in adulthood.
 Archer et al (see reading list) reported that the peak in prevalence and severity is between 14 and 17 in girls and 16 and 19 in boys.
 The earlier onset in girls would fit with the earlier onset of puberty.